abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### kspacing

 - **Type**: Real
 - **Description**: Set the smallest allowed spacing between k points, unit in 1/bohr.
 It should be larger than 0.0, and suggest smaller than 0.25.
-When you have set this value > 0.0, then the KPT file is unnecessary, and the number of K points nk_i = max(1, int(|b_i|/KSPACING)+1), where b_i is the reciprocal lattice vector.
+When you have set this value > 0.0, then the KPT file is unnecessary, and the number of K points nk_i = max(1, int(|b_i|/KSPACING_i)+1), where b_i is the reciprocal lattice vector.
 The default value 0.0 means that ABACUS will read the applied KPT file.
+If only one value is set (such as `kspacing 0.5`), then kspacing values of a/b/c direction are all set to it; and one can also set 3 values to set the kspacing value for a/b/c direction separately (such as: `kspacing 0.5 0.6 0.7`).
 Notice: if gamma_only is set to be true, kspacing is invalid.
 - **Default**: 0.0

 ### min_dist_coef